mikewiegand/machineweaver-blog/README.md

 Treat GPT as an extension of your development workflow:
 - Reintegrate the regenerated files into your local Git repo.
 - Stage, diff, and commit so the history shows each AI-assisted revision.
-- Push upstream once verified—your repo remains the ultimate audit trail.
+- Push upstream once verified—your repo remains the ultimate audit trail.nnnnn

 ---